 Once you’ve hoarded everything into one place, it’s time to think about the basic structure of your workflow.

 - How often to post (do this for every social network)

 - Do posts need to be approved, and if so, who needs to do it

 - Assign roles for content creation and create a rough draft of brainstorming sessions

 - The ideal time to post based on analytics

 Tip: According to recent research, the ideal number of posts for Facebook is 1-2 times per day, 1-3 times per day for Instagram, and 1-2 times per week for LinkedIn.
 Twitter is a bit more demanding, with the ideal number of posts being 3-10 each day.

 The final step is to make sure that the calendar is completely intuitive and that the team doesn’t have to ask special permission to access each task assigned to them.
 It’s also essential to leave some time between content creation and the actual publication to ensure enough time to review and improve anything that might need improving.

 What to Use for Your Social Media Calendar?

-Many brands just opt for a simple Excel spreadsheet, but if you have little to no idea on how to create and organize one (not everyone is an expert in organization, some of us are just naturally chaotic), there are quite a few free social calendar templates you could utilize.
+Many brands just opt for a simple Excel calendar or spreadsheet, but if you have little to no idea on how to create and organize one (not everyone is an expert in organization, some of us are just naturally chaotic), there are quite a few free social calendar templates you could utilize.